Harrow-Hassidim-Lloyd algorithm without ancilla postselection: Derivation of the postselection-free condition

-where $\bra{x_{0}} M \ket{x_{0}}$ and $\bra{x_{1}} M \ket{x_{1}}$ are now connected through a term $\bra{b} M \ket{b}$.
-As vector $\ket{b}$ is a given vector by assumption of the HHL algorithm (\cite{Harrow2009, Aaronson2015}), the expectation value of $M$ on $\ket{b}$ can be obtained at will.
-Thus, we can obtain an expectation value $\bra{x_{1}} M \ket{x_{1}}$ on a correct solution of linear system even if we measured $\ket{0}$ on the ancilla and obtained an output vector $\ket{x_{0}}$.
-This allows to state, that if the commutator (\ref{commutator}) is zero, than the HHL algorithm is postselection-free in a sense, that any outcome of ancilla qubit measurement leads to the correct expectation value.
+and the HHL algorithm is postselection-free. \end{corollary} If commutators $K_{1} = 0$ and $K_{2} = 0$, then the HHL algorithm is postselection-free - the input vector $\ket{b}$ is given by assumption of the HHL algorithm (\cite{Harrow2009, Aaronson2015}) and the expectation value $\bra{b} M \ket{b}$ can be obtained at will.
+Thus, we can obtain an expectation value $\bra{x_{1}} M \ket{x_{1}}$ even if we measured $\ket{0}$ on the ancilla and obtained an output vector $\ket{x_{0}}$.
+In the following section we will show a practically-interesting example of an input matrix, which satisfies the postselection-free condition.

 Previously we worked with unnormalized state for simplicity.
 If we restore norms of quantum state, which occur after ancilla measurement, we obtain a following connection of expectation values